Kkevsterrr/backdoorme/README.md

   - Given the option to email the results to you every hour.
  - User
   - Adds a new user to the target.
+ - Startup
+  - Allows for backdoors to be spawned with the bashrc and init files.

 ### Targets
 Backdoorme supports multiple different targets concurrently, organized by number when entered.
 The core maintains one "current" target, to which any new backdoors will default.
 To switch targets manually, simply add the target number after the command: "use metasploit 2" will prepare the metasploit backdoor against the second target.